Princes Hill: Police

 In May 1888 it was announced in The Argus that "A new police station is to be established at Princes Hill, North Carlton.
 A house has been rented from Mr Purvis near the corner of Lygon and Paterson Streets.
 It is intended to have one constable in charge, but the residents in the neighbourhood think that one representative of the law will be totally insufficient to protect them."

 Land

-In 1884 The Argus reported that land sold in "Princes Hill, North Carlton, Wilson street, 66 x 165 to right of way £305 5s."
+In 1884 The Argus reported on land sold in "Princes Hill, North Carlton, Wilson street, 66 x 165 to right of way £305 5s."